joseph-roitman/pytest-snapshot/README.rst

 assert_match_dir
 ================
 When snapshot testing a *collection* of values, ``assert_match_dir`` comes in handy.
-It will save a snapshot of a collection as a directory containing snapshot files.
+It will save a snapshot of a collection of values as a directory of snapshot files.
 ``assert_match_dir`` takes a mapping from file name to value.

 For example, the following code creates the directory ``snapshots/people``